 Budget Accommodation in Berat

-I stayed at Berat Backpackers and I loved it so much that I ended up staying for a total of 10 nights!
+I stayed at Berat Backpackers hostel and I loved it so much that I ended up staying for almost two weeks!
 Situated in the heart of the Gorica quarter in a 300 year old UNESCO protected building, Berat Backpackers was the first ever backpacker hostel to open in Berat, and the second in the whole of Albania!

 Not only is the building absolutely beautiful (with a great free breakfast too!), but what really makes Berat Backpackers special is the staff.
 Every day the staff members and volunteers are happy to hang out with the guests in the stunning gardens of the hostel, and not a day went by where I didn’t drink locally produced wine under the fruit trees and fairy lights and come to the conclusion that I was going to have to extend for an extra night!